fbaumgardt/PS-NE-329/README.md

-# PS-NE-329
-PS/NE329 Experimental Psychology: Cognitive Neuroscience -- A practical introduction to EEG experiments and data analysis
+# PS/NE329 Experimental Psychology: Cognitive Neuroscience

-This course teaches EEG Data Analysis with Python, Jupyter, and MNE
+A practical introduction to EEG experiments and data analysis with Python, Jupyter, and MNE

 ## Getting Started